Log in

 To implement this informally, ask your salespeople what they liked and what they’d change about previous contests.
 Then, describe your current ideas and request their feedback.

 A more formal option is establishing a contest committee.
-This committee would be responsible for refining the contest idea, implementing it and tracking the results.
+Such a committee would be responsible for refining the contest idea, implementing it and tracking the results.

 “We seek to understand each team’s ‘language of love,’ i.e., what they care about,” said Ram Parimi, director of sales for hospitality company Social Tables.